Table of Contents:

 - A substance called Extracellular Matrix (ECM)

 Fibroids are often initially detected by touch during a routine pelvic exam.
-Depending on a fibroid’s size and location, it can distort your uterus’ shape and/or cause it to expand in size.
+Depending on a fibroid’s size and location, it can distort your uterus’ shape and/or cause it to expand in size causing fibroid belly bulge.

 Although you probably won’t be able to identify the fibroid’s exact location on your own, you may be able to feel a misshapen or swollen uterus externally, which is one way to answer “How do you know if you have fibroids?”
 An enlarged uterus can affect daily movements like bending over or getting out of bed.
 You may also notice that your clothing fits differently as your fibroids grow feeling like you have a belly bulge.

-You may still be wondering, Do I have fibroids?
+You may still be wondering, How do you know if you have fibroids?
 Unfortunately, the only way to know for sure is to consult a medical professional.
 As mentioned above, a fibroid specialist will likely perform a pelvic examination to detect uterine fibroids.
-They will also ask about your symptoms, so we suggest documenting your periods, cramps, and other issues beforehand.
+They will also ask about your symptoms, so we suggest documenting your periods, cramps, and other symptoms beforehand.

 When fibroids are suspected, your specialist will likely order medical imaging, such as an ultrasound or MRI exam.
 If fibroids are diagnosed based on the imaging, these exams can also provide accurate information on fibroid size, location, and the number of growths.
 At this point, you can begin to explore your treatment options.

 If you are experiencing issues like heavy periods and severe cramps that impact your daily activities, it is probably time to figure out what’s going on.
-If you believe you may have uterine fibroids, we recommend visiting a fibroid specialist to explore your full range of treatment options.
+If you believe you may have symptoms of fibroids, we recommend visiting a fibroid specialist to explore your full range of treatment options.

 Although many individuals think that having a hysterectomy –– the complete surgical removal of the uterus –– is their only available treatment, that isn’t true.
 A nonsurgical option exists that can alleviate your fibroid pain and discomfort.

-At USA Fibroid Centers, we specialize in performing a minimally-invasive, outpatient alternative called Uterine Fibroid Embolization (UFE).
-UFE can resolve your symptoms, leave your uterus intact, and quickly get you back to normal daily activities.
+At USA Fibroid Centers, we specialize in performing a minimally-invasive outpatient alternative called Uterine Fibroid Embolization (UFE).
+UFE can resolve your symptoms, leave your uterus intact, and quickly return you to normal daily activities.
 It does not require a hospital stay, and most women fully recover within one to two weeks.

 When you are ready to take your first step towards recovery, we encourage you to schedule an initial consultation with one of our world-class experts.
 For your safety and convenience, we offer in-person or telemedicine visits.
 We look forward to helping you take control of your health!